 Fees are paid at a major Canadian bank or via telephone or online banking.
-You are expected to check your invoice on the Student Web Service (ROSI).
-See http://www.fees.utoronto.ca for information about fee payment and check your college’s fee schedule for information about incidental fees.
-Tuition fees are available at http://www.tst.edu/content/tuition-fees .
+You are expected to check your invoice on the Student Web Services (ROSI).
+See the U of T Student Accounts website for information about fee payment and check your college’s fee schedule for information about incidental fees.
+TST tuition fees are available here.
 Your personal account can be viewed in the Portal.
 Pay your fees as soon as possible.
 In each session, U of T sets a date on which students’ registrations are financially cancelled for non-payment.
-Also, please check the U of T fees website for interest charged on outstanding accounts.
+Also, please check the U of T Student Accounts website for interest charged on outstanding accounts.

-Students are eligible to apply for an Off-Campus Work Permit 6 months after the beginning of their full-time studies, as long as they have maintained satisfactory academic standing and been full time for at least six out of the past 12 months.
-Please see http://www.cic.gc.ca/english/information/applications/work-students.asp for more information.
-When filling in the online application, please select "UT - School of Theology" as your institution.
-If you have questions about the work permit, contact Diane Henson (email@example.com).
+Students are eligible to apply for an Off-Campus Work Permit six months after the beginning of their full-time studies, as long as they have maintained satisfactory academic standing and have been full-time for at least six out of the past twelve months.
+Please see the Government of Canada's Application to Apply for a Work Permit - Student Guide for more information.
+When completing the online application, please select "UT - School of Theology" as your institution.
+If you have questions about the work permit, contact the TST Registrar and Manager of Academic Services.

-The University Health Insurance Plan is compulsory for all international students.
-If you are not living in Canada, please see the UHIP office to see if there is a chance to arrange coverage only for the times that you are in Canada (please note that this may not be possible).
-If you have alternative coverage that you believe is as good or better than UHIP, go to the UHIP office with documentation in order to explore the possibility of being exempted from UHIP.
-Note that UHIP is compulsory and it is a student’s responsibility to visit the UHIP office if you think there is a reason that you should not require UHIP. (http://www.cie.utoronto.ca/Coming/UHIP.htm)
+The University Health Insurance Plan (UHIP) is compulsory for all international students.
+If you are not living in Canada, please see the UHIP office to see if you may arrange coverage only for the times that you are in Canada (please note that this may not be possible).
+If you have alternative coverage that you believe is as good or better than UHIP, go to the UHIP office with documentation to see if yo may be exempted from UHIP.
+Note that UHIP is compulsory and it is a student’s responsibility to visit the UHIP office if you think there is a reason that you do not require UHIP.

-We encourage you to visit and join the mailing list of the Centre for International Experience, located at 33 St. George Street: http://cie.utoronto.ca/
+We encourage you to visit the Centre for International Experience (CIE) website or visit the Centre at Cumberland House, 33 St. George Street, Toronto, ON M5S 2E3; 416-978-2564